Bonekit/CK3-Cheat-Mod/README.md

 Bonekit's Cheat Menu is a little cheat mod for crusader kings 3.

 ## NO LONGER SUPPORTED
 🔔 IMPORTANT: Bonekit's Cheat Menu is no longer supported.
-The mod is now ARCHIVED.
-Thank you for your support!"
+Due to family and work, I am unfortunately no longer able to continue working on my mod Thank you for your support!

 ## How to use